 Child support is a necessary part of the divorce process for parents throughout Columbia, MO.
 However, what happens when a paying parent can no longer afford their child support payments due to job loss, reduced income, or unexpected illness?
 If you currently pay child support or might need to start paying it in the near future, it’s important to know what this responsibility entails and what to do if you are unable to meet your obligations due to forces beyond your control.

-Your first step when you face uncertainty about your child support responsibilities should be to speak with your Columbia, MO divorce attorney.
+Your first step when you face uncertainty about your child support responsibilities should be to speak with your Columbia, MO child support attorney.
 Your legal representative can provide you with advice specific to your unique situation.
 They will help you through the legal motions you will need to complete to reduce or end your child support obligation or, at the very least, help you avoid the penalties for nonpayment.

 Options When You Can’t Afford Child Support